primeroIMS/primero/ansible/README.md

                 nginx_ssl_cert_path: '/etc/letsencrypt/live/primero/fullchain.pem'
                 nginx_ssl_key_path: '/etc/letsencrypt/live/primero/privkey.pem'

-Theses varibales sre defaulted to be set to the self-signed certs path.
+Theses varibales sre defaulted to be set to the letsencrypt certs path.
+If you to set them to the self-signed certs path they must be set to:

+                nginx_ssl_cert_path: '/certs/cert.pem'
+                nginx_ssl_key_path: '/certs/key.pem'

 The `build_docker_tag` and `build_docker_container_registry` can be left as `''`, which default to latest.
 If you require a specific `build_docker_tag` and/or `build_docker_container_registry`, then enter those values for these variables.